richardlaugesen/richardlaugesen/_posts/2017-09-13-canberra-first-to-see-cassini-crash-into-saturn.md

 - [#GrandFinale](https://twitter.com/hashtag/GrandFinale?src=hash)

 I remember when Cassini launched in 1997 and when Huygens landed on Titan in 2005.
 Space exploration is a long game but I love it.
 The technology is reliable and the science just mind blowing.
 It's amazing considering the spacecraft was built over 20 years ago.

+Update: [Final captians log](http://ciclops.org/index/8615/We-Came-We-Saw-Its-Done?js=1) post from Carolyn Porco, the one and only Cassini Imaging Team Leader